-Clearly, an industry-standard is needed so that all drivers can come to expect certain warnings or alerts when exiting their vehicle with the engine running.
+Clearly, an industry standard is needed so that all drivers can come to expect certain warnings or alerts when exiting their vehicle with the engine running.
 Or, an automatic shutoff should be installed.

-Reportedly, Ford already has taken that route, by devising an automatic shutoff system which turns a vehicle’s engine off when a driver exits.
+Reportedly, Ford already has taken that route, by devising an automatic shutoff system that turns a vehicle’s engine off when a driver exits.
 Ford reportedly has installed such a system on newer models of its vehicles.

 Some believe this is the answer.
 An automatic engine shutdown after a certain period of time would not necessitate a driver’s heeding a warning signal.
 One such method is being explored by some automakers by directing an engine to shut off when the fob is not in the vehicle.